alexpdp7/cloud-run/README.md

 `cloud-run` is a wrapper around `qemu` that spins up VMs using cloud images (i.e. using `cloud-init`).

 `qemu` is multiplatform and supposedly can integrate with KVM (Linux), Hypervisor.framework (macOS), and Hyper-V (Windows).
-I develop `cloud-run` on Debian, and I have tested it minimally on macOS.
+I develop `cloud-run` primarily on EL9 and an Arch Linux container, and I have tested it minimally on macOS and Debian.

 `cloud-run` works with `qemu`'s regular user support.
 VMs run as regular user processes.